ablove/vanilla_to_do_list/README.md

 ## How to Run

 1. Clone this repository or download the files

 2. Open the `index.html` file in your web browser
 3. No server or additional dependencies required

-## Usage Guide 📝
+## Usage Guide

 Adding Tasks
-Type your task in the input field
+-Type your task in the input field
-Press Enter or click the "+ Add" button
+-Press Enter or click the "+ Add" button

 Managing Tasks
-✔️ Complete: Click the checkbox
+-Complete: Click the checkbox
-✏️ Edit: Click the edit (pencil) button
+-Edit: Click the edit (pencil) button
-🗑️ Delete: Click the delete (trash) button
+-Delete: Click the delete (trash) button

 Filtering Tasks
-All: Shows all tasks (default)
+-All: Shows all tasks (default)
-Active: Shows only incomplete tasks
+-Active: Shows only incomplete tasks
-Completed: Shows only finished tasks
+-Completed: Shows only finished tasks

 ## Project Structure